mcmonkeyprojects/Sentinel/README.md

 - **"My NPCs aren't dropping their items when they die!
 I used `/sentinel drops` and everything!"**
     - You may have a plugin or world setting blocking drops.
 If this is the case, the easiest solution is to just enable `workaround drops` in the config (Find your `Sentinel/config.yml` file, open it in a text editor, and change that value from `false` to `true`, then use `/sentinel reload`).
 - **"My NPCs aren't taking/giving damage in no-PvP zones!"**
     - If you're using WorldGuard for anti-PvP... update!
 WG 7.0.0 has patches to fix this issue!
-If you're using a different plugin or can't update, consider enabling the `workaround damage` and/or `enforce damage` options in the config.
+If you're using a different plugin or can't update, consider enabling the `workaround damage` (for melee damage issues) and/or `enforce damage` (for ranged damage issues) options in the config.
+- Also: Note that back-support for older versions is sometimes limited.
+Compatibility is tested mainly on the most recent one or two versions.
+1.8.8 servers are supported as the oldest option, but not fully functional.
+See notes here: https://wiki.citizensnpcs.co/Minecraft_1.8

 ### Example NPC Setups